SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 5.md

 <kbd>![](images/schedule.png)</kbd>

-4. Open a **New Query** console and paste the following to run the query on the 1 minute aggregated table.
+4.Open a **New Query** console and paste the following to run the query on the 1 minute aggregated table.

 ```
 SELECT site_id, ingest_time as minute, request_count,